Rajwrita/Zusa/content/pages/index.md

       ##### Zusa makes your shares and views count, and generates money directly
       for the cause!
     actions: []
+    title: Bridging the gap between the help and the need.
   - section_id: features
     type: section_features
     background: gray